clojure/core.match/README.md

 As Patterns
 ----

-Sometimees you'd like capture a part of the match with a binding:
+Sometimes you'd like capture a part of the match with a binding:

 ```clojure
 (let [v [[1 2]]]